walles/exactype/README.md

 being automatically shifted.
 * Make holding down backspace work as expected
 * Test on different resolutions / screen sizes / screen rotations.
-* Make long pressing SHIFT lock the numeric keyboard in place
 * Automatic SHIFT handling while typing; caps after '.' for example on caps-mode-sentence fields.
 * Make sure popup keyboard is ignored if finger is released outside of it
 * Make sure long press is canceled if finger is released outside of keyboard